makeruniverse/docs/docs/blog/blog.md

 ## Projects and Startups

 Paul Graham's blog post is a strong reminder that the Googles and Facebooks did not start as startups but as team projects.
-A small group of individuals with a strong interest in solving a problem.
+Small groups of individuals with a strong interest in solving a problem.
 Not with a certain business case in mind.

 How can we fix internet search?
 (Google in 1998)